-Arrival can be hard for children.
-Saying good-bye to people we love isn't easy, but learning to be comfortable with separation is part of becoming independent.
-I will help ease the transition from home to school each morning.
+Arrival can sometimes be hard for children.
+Learning to say good-bye to people we love isn't easy and takes time; even adults sometimes struggle with this despite years of practice.
+Because learning to be comfortable with separation is part of becoming independent, I will help ease the transition from home to school each morning.

-Free Play in carefully planned learning centers with toys, activities, and materials that are interesting encourages exploration and learning.
+Free Play in a thoughtfully planned learning environment that features interesting activities and materials engages children and encourages their exploration and learning.
 Children need plenty of free, unstructured play time to develop socially, emotionally and cognitively.

 Breakfast is a natural learning opportunity!
-Children learn about nutrition, practice language, social, and table skills, develop positive attitudes towards food, strengthen their self-esteem, and develop independence.
+Children learn about nutrition, practice language, social skills, and table manners, develop positive attitudes towards food, strengthen their self-esteem, and develop independence.

 Free Play is vital for children's learning because it forms the foundation of intellectual, social, physical and emotional skills necessary for success in school and in life.
 It also allows children to use their creativity, acquire and practice social skills, and solve problems.

 Lunch is the perfect opportunity for children to slow down and enjoy each other's company in a relaxed atmosphere.
+The children help set the table and clear their own places afterwards.
 They serve themselves “family style,” which promotes self-help, motor, and decision-making skills.
-Good manners are promoted and children are encouraged to taste each food with a “practice bite.”
+Good table manners are promoted, and children are encouraged to decide whether their tummies are full enough.

-Story Time occurs every day.
+Story Time is a daily occurance.
 Reading to children promotes imagination and pre-reading skills, and helps develop a love of reading.
 Studies show a strong correlation between children who love to read and academic success.

-Naps / Quiet Time is important for children.
+Naps / Rest Time is important for all children.
 Their growing bodies need time to rest while their busy minds need time to catch up with all the information they absorb.
 According to a 2013 study, naps enhance memory and support learning in children of all ages.